GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

   conversion-side data is very limited, and the data is noised (meaning that for a small percentage of cases, random data is sent instead of real reports).
 As an extra privacy protection, reports are not sent immediately.
-- **Aggregate reports** are not tied to a specific event on the ad side.
+- **Summary reports** are not tied to a specific event on the ad side.
 These reports provide richer, higher-fidelity conversion data than event-level reports.
 A combination of privacy techniques help reduce the risk of identity joining across sites.